andrewckt/building-classfier-from-posters/README.md

 ## How to Get Started

-With this understandning we will now begin to work on our multi-label image classification.
+With this understanding, the steps to begin the work on the movie multi-label image classification will be as follow:

 ### Gather Images